MarishaMenshovaIT/MarishaMenshovaIT/README.md

 # Hi there, I'm Marisha 👋
 ## A newborn Junior Developer (I am just 6 month old) 🐣

-- 🌱 I’m currently discovering & learning the magic of HTML, CSS, TypeScript, React, Next.js, Figma for frontend development 🔮
+- 🌱 I’m currently discovering & learning the magic of HTML, CSS, TypeScript, React, CORS, Next.js, Figma for frontend development 🔮
-- 🦇 And the Backend mystery of REST APIs with Express, Prisma ORM (Postgres & SQLite) 🌑
+- 🦇 And the Backend mystery of NodeJS, Express, Prisma, REST API ORM (Postgres & SQLite) 🌑
+- 🗝️ Other tools: Jest, Zod, Cypress, Git 🔦
 - 💞️ I’m looking to collaborate on educational programs, creating something together
 - 👩‍💻 On the path of finding a job in IT Full stack Developer
 - 👀 I’m interested in travelling, learning new tech features, meeting new people